nobodyscripts/LeafBlowerScript/Readme.md

 F1: Closes the script entirely

-F2: reloads the script, deactivating anything that is active but keeping it loaded
+F2: Reloads the script, deactivating anything that is active but keeping it loaded

 F3: Open/Buy card packs - Opens/buys card screen for you.
 Customize the amount